deuex-solutions/react-tutorial/README.md

 #### startAt

-> Starting step when _ReactTutorial_ is open the first time
+> Starting step when _ReactTour_ is open the first time

 Type: `number`